microsoft/playwright/docs/src/api/params.md

   - `height` <[int]> page height in pixels.

 Emulates consistent viewport for each page.
 Defaults to an 1280x720 viewport.
 Use `ViewportSize.NoViewport` to disable the consistent viewport emulation.
+Learn more about [viewport emulation](../emulation.md#viewport).

 :::note
 The `ViewportSize.NoViewport` value opts out from the default presets,